jcc10/six-hertz-cnpc-scripts/README.md

 # NPC API

 I am currently working on generating lib files for the CNPC api.
 Those files are for 1.12.2.
+This will eventually be split off into another project just containing the docs.